Sangramsinh Gaekwad: Early life and family

 Sangramsinh was born on 6 August 1941 as the eighth child of Pratap Singh Rao Gaekwad, the last ruling Maharaja of Baroda, and his first wife Shantadevi.
 He has two brothers, Fatehsinghrao Gaekwad and Ranjitsinh Gaekwad, and five sisters.

 Sangramsinh's brothers, Fatehsinghrao and Ranjitsinh, became unofficial Maharajas of Baroda after their father's death.
 After Ranjitsinh's death in 2012, Ranjitsinh's only son, Samarjitsinh Gaekwad, ascended to the throne.
 In 2013, Samarjitsinh and Sangramsinh settled a 23-year-long legal inheritance dispute worth more than ₹20000 crore (~ USD3 billion in 2013).

 As part of the settlement, Sangramsinh received ownership of Nazarbaug Palace, Indumati Palace, Makarpura Palace, two bungalows in Vadodara, real estate properties in Mumbai, 55 acre of land in the vicinity of Laxmi Vilas Palace, and 100 acre of agricultural land.
 He also secured control of Alaukik Trading Company and Baroda Rayon facility in Surat, and retained possession of Gaekwad Investment Corporation.

 Personal life

-Sangramsinh is married to Asharaje Gaekwad who is from a Nepalese noble family; the couple lives in Mumbai and has two children.
+Sangramsinh is married to Asharaje Gaekwad who is from a Nepali noble family; the couple lives in Mumbai and has two children.
 Their son Pratapsinhrao Gaekwad is the CEO of Baroda Rayon while daughter Priyadarshini Raje is married to politician Jyotiraditya Scindia of the Scindia family.